middric/statsdProxy/README.md

 `http://serverHost:serverPort/transparent.gif?b=<bucket>&t=<type>&v=<value>`

 Bucket is the metric name you wish to update.
-Type can be one of c (counter), t (timer), or g (gauge).
+Type can be one of `counter`, `timer`, or `gauge`.
 Finally value is the value you wish to send.

 ## To Start
 ```bash